-In light of the new year being a motivating time to improve something I have decided to set some blogging goals for myself.
+In light of the new year being a motivating time to improve something I have decided to set some New Year’s Blogging Resolutions for myself.

 As a stay-at-home-mom who blogs on the side this is always a challenging feat in respect to not neglecting my family, housework, etc.

 Having children that wake up early and don’t always nap really limits my “me time” every day.